Facts of Peter the Disciple

 Conclusion Peter the Disciple Facts

-In summary Peter, the Disciple facts tell us that Peter is the most well-known Apostle.
+In summary, Peters facts tell us that Peter is the most well-known Apostle.
 Described by Jesus as “a fisher of men, “he was a fisherman by trade and was with Jesus from the beginning of his teachings.

 According to Matthew, Peter was the first to believe in the divinity of Jesus.
 He said: